basham/adrx-advisees/README.md

 ## Releasing for production

-Initiate the production release build without running the development environment by appending either the `-p` or `--production` flag.
+Build the production release by appending either the `-p` or `--production` flag to the default task.
 Output is located in the `./release` directory.
+The development environment will not initiate.

 ```
 gulp -p